-As of January 2, 2011, sources that are subject to PSD and/or Title V permits due to their non-GHG emissions (such as fossil-fuel based electric generating facilities for their NO_x , SO_2 and other emissions) will have to address GHG emissions in new permit applications or renewals.
+As of January 2, 2011, sources that are subject to PSD and/or Title V permits due to their non-GHG emissions (such as fossil fuel based electric generating facilities for their NOX, SO2 and other emissions) will have to address GHG emissions in new permit applications or renewals.
 Construction or modification of major sources will become subject to PSD requirements for their GHG emissions if the construction or modification results in a net increase in the overall mass of GHG emissions exceeding 75,000 tons per year on a CO2e basis.
 New and modified major sources required to obtain a PSD permit would be required to conduct a BACT review for their GHG emissions.
-The EPA intends to issue guidance before the end of 2010 on the technologies or operations that would constitute BACT for GHGs.
 With respect to Title V requirements, as of January 2, 2011, sources that are required to have Title V permits for non-GHG pollutants will be required to address GHGs as part of their Title V permitting.
-The 75,000 tons per year CO2e applicability threshold does not apply, so when any source applies for, renews, or revises a Title V permit, then Clean Air Act requirements for monitoring, recordkeeping and reporting will be included.
+The 75,000 tons per year CO2e applicability threshold does not apply, so when any source applies for, renews, or revises a Title V permit, the Clean Air Act requirements for monitoring, recordkeeping and reporting will be included.
+On June 26, 2012, the United States Court of Appeals for the D.C.
+Circuit Court upheld the Endangerment Finding and the Tailpipe Rule and found that the petitioners did not have standing to challenge the Timing and Tailoring Rules.
+The court dismissed all petitions for review of the Timing and Tailoring Rules for lack of jurisdiction and denied the petitions for review of the Endangerment Finding and the Tailpipe Rule.